bids-standard/bids-starter-kit/src/folders_and_files/metadata.md

     key: 'value'
 ```

-There are however some strict rules for what makes a valid fieldnames in MATLAB
+There are however some strict rules for what makes a valid fieldname in MATLAB
 and octave.

 Fieldnames must: